linode/docs/docs/platform/linode-managed/index.md

 To install Linode's SSH key for the `root` user:

-1. Open a terminal window and [log in to your Linode via SSH](/docs/getting-started/#connect-to-your-linode-via-ssh).
+1. Open a terminal window and [log into your Linode via SSH](/docs/getting-started/#connect-to-your-linode-via-ssh).

 1. Log in as `root`: